chavarera/PythonScript/Data_Structure_In_Python/List/Insertdeleteupdateonlist.md

 print(num)
 #Result:[1,3,4,7,8]
 ```
+- you can also use negative index for inserting element
 - similarly if you have give negative index which is not present in current list the item will added at 0th index

 Example: